 Steam mops have an internal mechanism that creates steam, which is pumped out of a cleaning head.
 In theory, this steam loosens grime and the cloth cleaning head wipes it away.
-Steam mops claim to make it easy to clean grimy floors without the use of chemicals; some manufacturers even claim that the hot steam helps kill bacteria and mites.
+Steam mops claim to make it easy to clean grimy floors without the use of chemicals, with some manufacturers even claiming that the hot steam helps kill bacteria and mites.